Working with the Arranger

 This option is only available if the selected Scene is referencing the same Patterns as another Scene.

-Appending Scenes to Arrangement
+Appending Scenes to the arrangement

 Once you are satisfied with a Scene you can append it directly to your arrangement in the Song view.